-BUAD 1003 Introduction to Business Systems

-Fundamentals of organizing and managing business enterprises and the American enterprise system.
+BUAD 1003 Introduction to Business Systems Fundamentals of organizing and managing business enterprises and the American enterprise system.
 Principles and framework for analysis of business problems with a systems emphasis.
 May not be taken for credit after completion of MGMT 3003.

-BUAD 2002 Keyboarding II Prerequisite: BUAD 1001 or equivalent. keyboarding applications Computer including speed and accuracy drills, formatting, and document production of letters, memos, reports, and tables.
+BUAD 2002 Keyboarding II

+Prerequisite: BUAD 1001 or equivalent.
+Computer keyboarding applications including speed and accuracy drills, formatting, and document production of letters, memos, reports, and tables.

-BUAD 2003 Business Information Systems
+BUAD 2003 Business Information Systems Each semester.

-Each semester.
 Prerequisite: Sophomore standing.
-An introduction to business information systems with emphasis on concepts and applications utilizing spreadsheets, word processing, and database management as productivity tools; provides basic rationale for using computers in generating and managing information necessary for the business decision-making process.
+An introduction to business information systems with emphasis on concepts and applications utilizing spreadsheets, word processing, and database management as productivity database management as productivity tools; provides basic rationale for using computers in generating and managing information necessary for the business decision-making process.

-BUAD 2033 Legal Environment of Business
+BUAD 2033 Legal Environment of Business Each semester.

-Each semester.
 Prerequisite: Sophomore standing.
-A survey of the basic framework of the American and international legal systems, including civil procedure, administrative constitutional law regulation, and topics in business law, with particular emphasis on the ethical, sociocultural and political influences affecting such environments.
+A survey of the basic framework of the American and international legal systems, including civil procedure, constitutional law, administrative regulation, and topics in business law, with particular emphasis on the ethical, sociocultural and political influences affecting such environments.